 First, the modern church has a tendency to turn marriage into an idol, overly glorifying the role of wife and mother.
-Like all idols, even the idol of marriage will crumble when you discover that a marriage is composed of two sinners,

-I know it's tough when you get what you want But it's not what you need so it's never enough attempting to live together, and the sexual sin you bring into it will make the idol crumble faster.
+Like all idols, even the idol of marriage will crumble when you discover that a marriage is composed of two sinners, attempting to live together, and the sexual sin you bring into it will make the idol crumble faster.